Clockers (film): Critical reception

 The film received generally positive reviews.
-On the review aggregator website Rotten Tomatoes, 74% of 65 critics' reviews are positive, with an average rating of 6.90/10.
+On the review aggregator website Rotten Tomatoes, 75% of 65 critics' reviews are positive, with an average rating of 6.90/10.
 The site's consensus reads, "A work of mournful maturity that sacrifices little of its director's signature energy, Clockers is an admittedly flawed drama with a powerfully urgent message".
 On Metacritic, the film has a score of 71 out of 100 based on reviews from 20 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert gave the movie three-and-a-half stars.
+Roger Ebert gave the movie three-and-a-half stars, praising the stark depiction of violence and the drug trade while also praising Lee for finding "poetry and humor in all of his stories."
+He concluded the review by writing: "Although “Clockers” is, as I suggested, a murder mystery, in solving its murder, it doesn’t even begin to find a solution to the system that led to the murder.
+That is the point.
+In a closing scene, Strike asks Rocco, the white cop, what made him care.
+Rocco does not answer.
+Instead, he tells Strike, “Don’t ever let me see you in this town again.”
+Is that the answer?
+That the infection of drugs and guns is so deep that the only sane action is to get out of town?
+Maybe, in a symbolic way, it is."

 David Denby of New York said that while the original novel was "filled with operational detail" the film adaptation was "more emotional" and "less factual".
 Denby further explained that Spike Lee was "concerned less with Strike's spiritual condition than with the survival of the entire community."
 Denby said that Lee, in the work, "jumps around a lot, telling his story in hot flashes" as typical in Spike Lee films, arguing that the technique makes the film "difficult to follow".
 In regard to the cinematography of Malik Sayeed, Denby said that it was "rough and dark-hued, with an almost tabloid angriness in the scenes of violence."